rocket-pool/old.docs.rocketpool.net/src/guides/node/native.md

 User=eth1
 Restart=always
 RestartSec=5
-ExecStart=taskset 0x0c ionice -c 3 /srv/geth/geth --mainnet --cache 512 --maxpeers 12 --datadir /mnt/rpdata/geth_data --http --http.port 8545 --http.api eth,net,personal,web3 --ws --ws.port 8546 --ws.api eth,net,personal,web3
+ExecStart=taskset 0x0c ionice -c 3 /srv/geth/geth \
+  --mainnet \
+  --cache 512 \
+  --maxpeers 12 \
+  --datadir /mnt/rpdata/geth_data \
+  --authrpc.jwtsecret=/secrets/jwtsecret \
+  --http \
+  --http.port 8545 \
+  --http.api eth,net,personal,web3 \
+  --ws \
+  --ws.port 8546 \
+  --ws.api eth,net,personal,web3

 [Install]
 WantedBy=multi-user.target
 ```

-Note that the `taskset 0x0c ionice -c 3` at the start is meant for Raspberry Pi's or other similarly low-power systems:
+`ExecStart` notes:

 - `taskset 0x0c` constrains Geth to only run on CPUs 2 and 3.
-This way, it won't interfere with the Beacon Node.
+This way, it won't interfere with your other clients.
-- `ionice -c 3` tells the system that Geth's disk access is a super low priority - if the Beacon Node needs to access the SSD, it will always have priority over Geth.
+- `ionice -c 3` tells the system that Geth's disk access is a super low priority - if the validator client needs to access the SSD, it always has priority over Geth.
+This command is meant for Raspberry Pis or other similarly low-power systems.

-You can omit that prefix if you're not on a low-power system.
+You can omit these commands if you're not on a low-power system.
 :::
 ::::